 Macmillan Cancer Support has a free helpline that's open every day from 8am to 8pm.

 They're there to listen if you have anything you want to talk about.

-If you've been told you have liver cancer, you may need more tests.
+If you've been told you have ovarian cancer, you usually need more tests.

 These, along with the tests you’ve already had, will help the specialists find out the size of the cancer and how far it’s spread (called the stage).

-The specialists will use the results of these tests and work with you to decide on the best treatment plan for you.
+The specialists will use the results of these tests and talk to you about the best treatment plan for you.